CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/matching_service/README.md

 - **Web Server (Express.js)**: Provides a versioned RESTful API for clients to interact with the service.

 - **Queue Management (Redis)**: Uses Redis Lists to maintain a separate FIFO (First-In-First-Out) queue for each question topic.
 This ensures that matching is both fast and fair.
+Optimized with SCAN operations for production-safe performance.

 - **Timeout Handling (RabbitMQ)**: Implements an event-driven timeout system using a Time-To-Live (TTL) and Dead-Letter Exchange pattern in RabbitMQ.
 This is highly efficient and avoids the need for constant database polling.

+- **Input Validation (Zod)**: Comprehensive schema validation using Zod library ensures type-safe request handling and proper error responses for invalid inputs.

-- **Authentication Middleware**: JWT-based authentication system that validates tokens with the User Service to ensure secure access to all endpoints.
+- **Authentication Integration**: Integrates with User Service for JWT token validation, providing secure access control while delegating all authentication logic to the centralized user service.

 - **Controller/Service Pattern**: The code is structured to separate API routing and request handling (Controllers) from the core business logic (Services), making the application clean and maintainable.